-There are three main areas of town where you could be placed for your housing.
+There are four main areas of town where you could be placed for your housing.
 Rondebosch is a nicer area with many families and children.
 Observatory is the area filled with bars and restaurants and reminded me a bit of State Street.
 The quality of housing isn't quite as high.
-Mowbray is in between and is pretty residential.
+Mowbray and Rosebank are in between and are pretty residential.